 It’s easy to assume that you will maximize the benefits of running for fitness if you do it daily or at least five times per week, but research has proven this untrue.

 One study followed a group of participants for 30 years and found that the best results were enjoyed by those who ran three or four times a week at a slower pace.
 This means that you don’t have to train for a marathon or get your stiff joints racing every day of the week to benefit from running.

 Two of the most important rules for preventing running injuries are to know your limits and to listen to your body.
 If you’re over the age of 40 and don’t have a long history of running for fitness, settling in for a slow jog and taking regular walking breaks could turn back the clock on your body without putting you at risk for painful injuries.

 This often means completing run/walk intervals, where you gradually increase the amount of time that you spend running.
-There are interval running programs designed to train new runners with this method, but they aren’t all suitable for seniors.
-Look at the Couch to 5K program as a great example.
-While it was designed for beginners, you may still find it too intense when starting out.
-You can use this program as an example of how interval training works, but you should create your own program that caters to your current level of physical fitness.
+By doing so, you can create your own program that caters to your current level of physical fitness.

 The biggest concern for many seniors is that running for fitness will wear down their joints and cause problems with their knees.
 It’s true that running places more pressure on your joints and ligaments because your feet are leaving the ground, but you don’t have to run like a high school track star.
 If you keep it to a slow, gentle run, you may find that you can run without injuring your knees or any other part of your body.